The Clubman was developed through BMC’s want to expand the Mini concept, without spending too much money.

 The need for clean styling

-Shortly afterwards Roy Haynes gave an interview to the Daily Express, where he said: ‘I think the public today is geared to understanding the message that comes over with good clean styling.
+Shortly afterwards Roy Haynes gave an interview to the Daily Express, in which he said: ‘I think the public today is geared to understanding the message that comes over with good clean styling.
 The feeling that to be functional a thing has to be ugly has gone.
 The natural aesthetic progression, whether it’s in cars or domestic appliances, can only be good for the person who lays out the money.

 ‘The design of a car has to be in tune with other designs of the period.
 It’s probably the second most important purchase anyone ever makes and becomes an extension of the individual’s personality.
 But it is also a fact that it will be worth less as time passes, even if it is only standing in the garage.
 So it conforms to a particular modern stream, and the secondhand car is passed down the line.
 This is what makes it defensible to produce such a costly item on the assumption that it will be expendable.
 Everyone benefits, from the company workers to the consumer.’